1075082/logistic_growth/README.md

 How does it compare to the population size predicted under logistic growth?

-See R code: insert link
+See R code called "exponential_logistic_growth": insert link

 Exponential growth larger
 Logistic growth less - growth rate decreases as carrying capacity is reached